mutieta/deep-learning-tales/README.md

 - My notes and summaries on deep learning concepts
 - Code snippets and experiments
-- Reflections on what I've learned (and what confused me💅🏼)
+- Reflections on what I've learned (and what confused me)💅🏼
 - Links to resources I found useful

 ## Who is this for?